tudelft-iv/view-of-delft-dataset/README.md

 ## Examples and Demos

-Please refer to this [EXAMPLES](docs/EXAMPLES.md) manual for several examples of how to use the dataset and the development kit, including data loading, transformations, and visualization.
+Please refer to this [EXAMPLES](docs/EXAMPLES.md) manual for several examples of how to use the dataset and the development kit, including data loading, fething and applying transformations, and 2D/3D visualization.

 ## License